RLGen/LakeBench/README.md

 ### Train

 Here is an example to train Starmie on *Webtable*.
-Training other supported algorithms (on other datasets with different query) can be specified by a config file.
+Training other supported algorithms (on other datasets with different query) can be specified by the <a href = "-table">table</a> below.

 **Step1: Check your environment**